course-details-portlet

 Learning methods and activities

-Lectures, seminars, online activities, and individual supervision.
+A combination of lectures, seminars, online activities, group activity, and/or supervision.
 This course will make use of flexible teaching forms, and a high degree of student activity is required.

 Students should expect that this 7.5 credit course equates with approximately 10 hours of work per week, including teaching time.